yao-tx/ai-audio-transcription/frontend/README.md

 1. Clone the repository.

-2. In the root directory of the backend project, run the following commands:
+2. In the root directory of the frontend project, run the following commands:

 ```bash
 docker-compose build